bobflorian/bobflorian.com/content/posts/thailand/day-08-saturday-28.md

 Today is a travel day to Chiang Mai

 We started off the day with the usuual Thai/English breakfast at the hotel buffet, which is good.
-The coconut cakes are my favorite.
+The mini coconut cakes are my favorite.

 We got in the car for a little bit, and then ended up quickly at a small villiage to learn about local pottery.
 The usual person who made all of the pottery was there today, and she gave us a local pottery lesson to make a cuple things and paint some plates.
 First we tried to paint some fish, lotus flower, and other things.
 Aiden drew some nice ones, and then the villager glazed his plates for him.
 THen she gave him some raw clay, and showed him how to make an Elephant!
 It took a couple tries, but they got it, and he made his look nice.
 She let him keep the one she made, and the one he made too for souveniers.
 We then shopped in their shop for some things, and bought some gifts for ourselves and maybe others.